aanjhan/mywebsite/index.md

 ### News
+* Dec 2022: Our paper on implications of spoofing aviation data link applications got _Honorable Mention_ at ACSAC 2022!
+* Dec 2022: Paper on spoofing attacks on automotive FMCW radars using millimeter-wave reflect arrays accepted to S&P 2023!
 * Sep 2022: Paper on how security context in Wi-Fi frames are mishandled causing several critical vulnerabilities accepted at Usenix Security 2023.
 Congrats to Domien who is wrapping up his thesis with a bang!
 * Sep 2022: Paper on implications of spoofing aviation data link applications accepted to ACSAC 2022.
 Congrats Harshad!
 * Jul 2022: Awarded the NSF CAREER grant for developing security paradigms for next-generation wireless networks.
 Thank you NSF!